 Participation is limited only to women experiencing a perinatal mood disorder -- we will gladly answer questions from family and supportive friends by telephone.

 Participation is free but RSVPs are required -- even if you have come to a meeting in the past.
 If we don't get any participants by 5pm the day of the scheduled meeting, the meeting will be canceled.

 If you are interested in attending, please be sure to RSVP to Molly (mollyatperyerdotorg; 917-549-6012) or Chris (motherthemother.chrisatyahoodotcom; 917-771-6359) by 5pm (preferably sooner) on the day of the meeting.

 Brooklyn PPD Support was started in 2006 by Molly Peryer and Chris Lindsay-Abaire, two moms of young boys who each struggled with post-partum depression and anxiety.
-Between us we experienced insomnia, loss of appetite, over-concern/hypervigilance about our babies, suicidal thoughts, escape fantasies, hospitalization, feelings of worthlessness, anger, guilt, hopelessness, agitation, the inability to concentrate, and other symptoms associated with perinatal mood and anxiety disorders, and we both made full recoveries.
+Between them, they experienced insomnia, loss of appetite, over-concern/hypervigilance about their babies, suicidal thoughts, escape fantasies, hospitalization, feelings of worthlessness, anger, guilt, hopelessness, agitation, the inability to concentrate, and other symptoms associated with perinatal mood and anxiety disorders, and they both made full recoveries.

 Chris has been a phone volunteer through Depression After Delivery and The Post-partum Resource Center of NY since 2002 and is a post-partum doula with the Brooklyn-based Birth Day Presence.